-With her production team, Fiennes brings to her art substantial experience of filmmaking and visual effects technology to create dynamic works which are able to perpetually self-generate in a continuous, non-predictable, ‘random’ cycle.
-This means that each viewing experience is enables a unique and spontaneous experience which is liberated from the need for any repetition or ‘looping’.
+With her production team, Fiennes brings to her work substantial experience of filmmaking and visual effects technology to create dynamic works which are able to perpetually self-generate in a continuous, non-predictable, ‘randomised’ visual display.
+This means that the works are liberated from the need to be played over or “looped”.

-The technological innovations used employed in the creation of the projects point to a new range of creative possibilities for filmmakers and artists working with the moving image.
+The technological innovations employed in the creation of the project point to a new range of creative possibilities for filmmakers and artists working with the moving image.